Human mortality from H5N1

+Between 2003 and February 2025, the World Health Organization has recorded 972 cases of confirmed H5N1 influenza, leading to 468 deaths.
+The true fatality rate may be lower because some cases with mild symptoms may not have been identified as H5N1.

 H5N1 infections in humans are generally caused by bird to human transmission of the virus.
 Until May 2006, the WHO estimate of the number of human to human transmissions had been "two or three cases".
 On May 24, 2006, Dr. Julie L. Gerberding, director of the United States Centers for Disease Control and Prevention in Atlanta, estimated that there had been "at least three."
 On May 30, Maria Cheng, a WHO spokeswoman, said there were "probably about half a dozen," but that no one "has got a solid number."
 The cases of suspected human to human transmission that continue to be found have been isolated and contained, and include transmission among members of a family in Sumatra, Indonesia in June 2006 as well as earlier and later instances arising in other countries.
 However, no pandemic strain of H5N1 has yet been found.
 The key point is that, at present, "the virus is not spreading efficiently or sustainably among humans."

 H5N1 vaccines for chickens exist and are sometimes used, although there are many difficulties that make it especially difficult to decide whether vaccination will do more harm than good.
 In the U.S. H5N1 pre-pandemic vaccines exist in quantities sufficient to inoculate a few million people and might be useful for priming to "boost the immune response to a different H5N1 vaccine tailor-made years later to thwart an emerging pandemic".
 Japan has inoculated 6,000 health care workers with a pre-pandemic vaccine, and is planning how to proceed with widespread vaccinations, particularly workers who would provide utilities during an outbreak.
 Switzerland is also considering preemptive vaccination to protect the general public.
 H5N1 pandemic vaccines and the technologies to rapidly create them are in the H5N1 clinical trials stage but cannot be verified as useful until after a pandemic strain emerges.
 Efforts to identify the changes that might result in a human-communicable strain have resulted in laboratory-generated H5N1 with substantially greater affinity for human cellular receptors after a change of just two of the H5 surface proteins.
 Significantly, mouse antibodies were 10 times less potent against the mutants than against the pre-mutated viruses.